 - Feta and Couscous Stuffed Roasted Romano Pepper (by fellow blogger Kitchen Sanctuary!)

 Bruschetta with Tomatoes, Basil and Balsamic Vinegar

 Juicy, sweet tomatoes infused with balsamic vinegar, basil and garlic, topped with shaved parmesan cheese on a crispy warm baguette.
 A light and delicious appetizer!

 - 5-6 roma tomatoes

 - 1/4 cup shaved parmesan cheese

 Slice baguette or ciabatta into ~ 1 inch thick slices.
-Grill bread on both sides.
+Toast bread.

 Serve and enjoy!

 If storing, keep tomato mixture separate from bread and refrigerate.
 Top mixture on bread only when ready to serve.